-ENNIS INDEPENDENT SCHOOL DISTRICT ELLIS 070-903 Name of School District County County-District Number were reviewed and approved disapproved for the year ended August 31, 2021 at a meeting of the Board of Trustees of such school district on the 11th day of were reviewed and approved disapproved January, 2022.
+ENNIS INDEPENDENT SCHOOL DISTRICT ELLIS 0/0-903 Name of School District County County-District Number We, the undersigned, certify that the attached annual fi nancial reports of the al bove named school district were reviewed and approved disapproved for the year ended August 31, 2022 at a meeting of the Board of January, 2023.
+Trustees of such school ol district on the 10 th day of Watter R. Bersley Din 8/ Signature of Board Secretary Signature of Board P resident If the Board of Trustees disapproved of the auditor's re port, the reason(s) for c lisapproving it is (are):